thomasloven/lovelace-auto-entities/README.md

 ## Entity options

-In the `options:` option of the filters, the string `this.entity_id` will be replaced with the matched entity_id.
+In the `options:` option of the filters, the string `this.entity_id` will be replaced with the matched entity_id, and `this.entity_name` will be replaced with the matched entity's friendly name.
 Useful for service calls - see below.

 ## Examples